Puru-Gupta/Datascraping-/README.md

 - **Final data was stored in an MS SQL database** with **master mapping** and **delivered to the client**.

 ---
+# Please find the I have attached demo of data scraping from dynamic website is below with captcha bypass:

 ![Selenium_Web_Scaping1 (1)](https://github.com/user-attachments/assets/175a1c16-aaac-4335-97d4-86a0355feeeb)